Basketball Reference Blog

 WS

 Thompson’s incredible feat left spectators in awe as he showcased his exceptional shooting skills and seemingly unlimited range.
-His 14 three-pointers came on just 24 attempts, underscoring his accuracy and consistency throughout the game.
-His performance not only elevated the Warriors to victory but also reminded the league how scary the splash bros can be on any given night.
+His 14 three pointers came on just 24 attempts, underscoring his accuracy and consistency throughout the game.
+His performance not only elevated the Warriors to victory but also reminded the league how scary the Splash Bros could be on any given night.

 Photo of Damian Lillard